-The Technical Volume to the Full Application may not be more than 20 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+The Technical Volume to the Full Application may not be more than 25 pages, including the cover page, table of contents, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+Citations and references may be included as an appendix that does not count against the Technical Volume page limit.
 The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.ii of the FOA) when preparing the Technical Volume.